candytale55/web-dev-fundamentals-archive/Short_Prefilled_README.md

 NA - It's only coding examples, there's no setup.

 ## Status
-Project is: _in progress_, _finished_, - may come back and improve it, or not.
+Project is: _in progress_, _finished_, - kept for future reference.

 ## References